robertdebock/ansible-role-npm/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-npm.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-npm)

-Have NPM available on your system.
+The purpose of this role is to install npm on your system.

 Example Playbook
 ----------------